Why sharing a plate leads to better negotiation outcomes

 “Basically, every meal that you’re eating alone is a missed opportunity to connect to someone,” Fishbach said.
 “And every meal that involves food sharing fully utilizes the opportunity to create that social bond.”

-—Story first appeared on the Chicago Booth website.
+—Story first appeared on the Chicago Booth website